GabrielDCelery/competition-codingame-ocean-of-code/README.md

 ## Parts of the code that I am proud of

 - The code that tracks the possible locations for the opponent and mines came together nicely
-- The smaller utility functions that were the core building block in the decision making
+- The smaller utility functions that were the core building blocks in the decision making

 ## Parts of the code that I am dissatisfied with